OpenDriveLab/OpenScene/README.md

 </center>

+> Sweep:
+> Flow:
-> We will release full semantic labels of grids in future updates for boosting open-vocabulary detection.
+> X: We will release full semantic labels of grids in future updates for boosting open-vocabulary detection.

 <!---